The Mayor of Zalamea: Act III

 Isabel, who has been raped by Don Alvaro, wanders around until she finds her father.
 She tells him what happened to her, including how her brother injured Don Alvaro.
 Both desire death, knowing that their honor is ruined, but Pedro brings his daughter back to town.
 Once there, Pedro discovers that he has been elected mayor and that King Philip II is to arrive in town the next day.
 He also finds out that the soldiers are still there in town trying to mend Don Alvaro's wound.
 Pedro, as a father, goes to Don Alvaro and begs him to marry his daughter, offering any amount of his fortune he desires as dowry.
 Enraged, Don Alvaro refuses.
 Pedro arrests Don Alvaro, deciding to take matters legally.
 Pedro, acting as mayor, also arrests Juan upon his return for his assault on an officer.
 Hearing of Don Alvaro's arrest, Don Lope returns to Zalamea prepared to storm the jail.
 At this moment, the King arrives.
 After being told the facts, the King decides that the law has been followed, but that the accused must be tried elsewhere.
-Pedro then reveals that justice has already taken place, opening the door to show that Don Alvaro has already been hanged.
-Pedro argues that it does not matter who hangs a man that is to die anyway, a logic with which the King cannot argue.
+Pedro then reveals that justice has already taken place, opening the door to show that Don Alvaro has already been executed by garrote.
+Pedro argues that it does not matter who executes a man that is to die anyway, a logic with which the King cannot argue.
 Pedro is then appointed permanent mayor of Zalamea.
 Juan is pardoned and returns to Don Lope's army.
 Isabel decides to go to a convent in order to restore her honor with God.